DiogoF17/LPOO_18-19/docs/README.md

 # LPOO_25 Ghost Rumble (GR)

-> Ghost Rumble (or GR for short) is a survival arena combat game, in which the player must defeat waves of ghosts and other mysterious enemies, in order to survive.
+> Ghost Rumble (or GR for short) is a survival arena combat game, in which the player must survive as long as he can inside a mysterious haunted house, filled with ghosts and other spooky creatures that may harm you. :skull: :ghost:

-> The game lasts as long as the player is able to overcome all enemies, which grow in number and power with each passing wave.
-(Some have claimed to have seen Bosses every 5 waves 👀👀)
+> The game lasts as long as the player is able to survive and overcome the monsters, by dodging and shooting them.
+If he lets the enemies get too close and touch him, his health will be lowered; the game ends when the player's HP drops to 0.

 > The game is being developed by Eduardo Ribeiro (up201705421@fe.up.pt) and Diogo Machado (up201706832@fe.up.pt).